israpps/PPC-Monitor/docs/XPARAM.md

 The `XPARAM` IOP module writes **PARAM** values to `0xFFFE01a0` and `0xFFFE01a4`.
 In the PPC store handler for these addresses copy the **PARAM** value to a
 struct in memory @ `0xbe09e0` - `0xbe0a24`.
 From there the values are used
 by their respective functions.
-The XPARAM struct can written to directly
+The XPARAM struct can be written to directly

+- `0xFFFE01a0` = index
+- `0xFFFE01a4` = value

 bypassing the need to use the `rom0:XPARAM` IOP module wich was operated by `rom0:PS2LOGO` on Sony's plans.

 original design included a database of games that needed of XPARAMs to work.